Search for a rare disease

-Dopa responsive dystonia (DRD; see this term) due to sepiapterin reductase deficiency (SRD) is a very rare neurometabolic disorder characterized by dystonia with diurnal fluctuations, axial hypotonia, oculogyric crises, and delays in motor and cognitive development.
+Dopa-responsive dystonia (DRD) due to sepiapterin reductase deficiency (SRD) is a very rare neurometabolic disorder characterized by dystonia with diurnal fluctuations, axial hypotonia, oculogyric crises, and delays in motor and cognitive development.

 The prevalence is unknown.
 There have been approximately 43 cases reported to date.

 Onset usually occurs before the first year of life with manifestations of dystonia, motor and language delays, weakness, axial hypotonia (and hypotonia in a tetraplegic distribution) and oculogyric crises that show diurnal fluctuations (worse at night and better in the morning after sleeping).
 Sleep disturbances and psychological symptoms (anxiety, irritability) are common later in childhood.
 Intellectual deficits are frequently noted but some may only experience mild to moderate learning disabilities.
 Less common features include parkinsonism (tremor, bradykinesia, rigidity, masked facies), dysarthria, hyperreflexia, limb hypertonia, and autonomic signs.
 Frequently, dystonia and obvious diurnal fluctuations only develop during the course of the disease, whereas common presenting symptoms in infancy such as developmental delay and hypotonia are unspecific.

 DRD due to an SRD is due to mutations in the SPR gene (2p14-p12), encoding the enzyme sepiapterin reductase (SR).
 Various mutations in this gene lead to reduced SR activity and consequently to a reduced production of monoamine neurotransmitters.